jeelabs/esp-link/README.md

 and is documented in Espressif's `99C-ESP8266__OTA_Upgrade__EN_v1.5.pdf`):
  - @0x00000 4KB bootloader
  - @0x01000 236KB partition1
- - @0x3E000 16KB user parameters
+ - @0x3E000 16KB esp-link parameters
  - @0x40000 4KB unused
  - @0x41000 236KB partition2
- - @0x4E000 16KB system parameters
+ - @0x4E000 16KB system wifi parameters

 What this means is that we can flash just about anything into partition1 or partition2 as long as it doesn't take more than 236KB and has the right format that the boot loader understands.
 We can't mess with the first 4KB nor the last 16KB of the flash.
-I have not investigated how badly the user parameters and unused sections can be abused, that's for the moment where I get desperate looking for a few more KB...

 Now how does a code partition break down? that is reflected in the following definition found in the loader scripts: